 Verdict: Should you use Talisman Wallet?

 With one-click DOT staking, phishing protection, an NFT gallery and an aggregated Portal, Talisman is a perfect option for Ethereum and Polkadot DeFi users.
-If you are looking to switch from Metamask due to privacy concerns, Talisman is worth considering!
+Talisman is worth considering if you want to switch from Metamask due to privacy concerns!

 What is Metamask?